 You probably won’t hear the patriotic exclamation Vive la France ! more than a few times a year; it tends to be reserved for occasions like Bastille Day, French elections, international sports, and, sadly, national tragedy.

-Vive la France simply means "long live France" and is used to express pride in being French and in French accomplishments.
+Vive la France simply means "long live France" and is a way to celebrate being French and express pride in French accomplishments.
 It’s similar to exclamations like “God bless America” and “God save the Queen,” other than the obvious lack of religious reference in the French expression.
-It’s almost always preceded by Vive la République ! and is sometimes accompanied by other rousing expressions, as you can hear in these vive la France excerpts.
+It’s almost always preceded by Vive la République ! and is sometimes accompanied by other rousing expressions, as you can hear in these excerpts.

 Vive is the third person singular subjunctive of the verb vivre (to live).
 It was originally used as a third person imperative in this type of expression, but most grammarians now consider it an invariable presentative.*